 Set up a timetable that allocates blocks of time to your different modules each week, and stick to it.
 A small dose of the ‘fear’ is never a bad thing – but it might start to stress you out and take a toll on your mental health if you pull an all-nighter for every assignment!

-Anyone that has survived their first year will tell you that the famous freshers’ flu is, unfortunately, pretty much unavoidable.
-Freshers flu, although it feels like the plague, is essentially just a very bad cold - an amalgamation of all of the cough and cold strains of virus that are brought from all corners of the country when students start moving to university.
-And during freshers’ week, when everyone is feeling exceptionally ‘huggy’ and a little run down from the weeks festivities, it can cause the entire student population to be struck down by this particularly nasty bug.
+Anyone that has survived their first year will tell you that the famous freshers’ flu is, unfortunately, pretty much unavoidable – call it a uni right of passage.
+Freshers’ flu is essentially just a very bad cold - an amalgamation of all of the cough and cold strains of virus that are brought from all corners of the country when students start moving to university.
+Normally*, freshers’ week is a period where everyone is feeling exceptionally ‘huggy’ and a little run down from the week’s festivities and it can cause the entire student population to be struck down by this particularly nasty bug.

 But never fear – a few days bed rest, and a care package filled with tissues, paracetamol and cough medicine is all you need to survive the freshers’ flu!